9 Best DDoS Protection Service Providers in 2025

 Customer Support – 10%

-The availability and effectiveness of technical help via various channels such as phone, email, live chat, knowledge base, and self-service support are critical factors to consider.
-This criterion assesses support accessibility and responsiveness, which are vital for quick issue resolution and system maintenance.
+The availability and effectiveness of technical help via various channels, such as phone, email, live chat, knowledge base, and self-service support, are critical factors to consider.
+This criterion assesses support accessibility and responsiveness, vital for quick issue resolution and system maintenance.

 Ease of Use and Configuration – 15%